 The Risk and Audit Committee assists the Board by continuously monitoring the risks that may affect financial reporting and by adopting manuals, policies and accounting policies.
 The Risk and Audit Committee interacts directly with the external auditors.
 The CEO is responsible for the effective design and implementation of internal control within the Group.
-The CFO is responsible for the design, implementation and correct application of the internal control framework at a central level.
 Local management is responsible for the design, implementation and correct application at a local level.